-- Sift both flours into a bowl and set aside.
+- Sift all ingredients into a bowl, set aside.

 - In another bowl, add in butter and icing sugar.
-Mix just until well combined.
-Then add in powdered milk and mix again.
+Mix well using a handheld whisk.
+Then add in powdered milk and whisk.
 Now add in egg yolk and vanilla extract.
-Mix everything together until well combined.
+Whisk everything together.

-- Add in previously sifted flours and mix just until combined.
-Don't over mix to avoid hard cookies.
+- Add in previously sifted flours and whisk until everything is well combined.
 Finally add in cornflakes and fold everything together using a spatula.
-Break the cornflakes a bit with it as you're mixing.
+Break the cornflakes a bit as you go.

 - Grab a bit of the dough and make into a rough balls the size of almost 1 inch (2.5 cm).
-Place on a baking tray with a baking sheet.
+Place on our prepared trays.
 Then lightly press a piece of candied cherry on top of each ball.